 (From Blatchford)

 District energy systems provide heating and cooling for residential and commercial buildings within a community.
-Rather than burning fossil fuels to heat each house and then running separate air conditioning units, heating and cooling sources within each community are used in conjunction with heat pumps to meet the needs of each building.
+Rather than burning fossil fuels to heat each house and then running separate air conditioning units, heat pumps are used to provide both heating and cooling, exchanging heat with thermal resources in the community.

 I have experience modeling these system and analyzing the potential benefits to users and the electrical grid.